 “As a career book publisher, I understand the importance to any author of public recognition of his or her work by winning a juried prize,” John explained.
 “The Irwin family is happy to offer the Grace Irwin Award in recognition of a remarkable life, well lived.
 We pray that it will assist in the recognition of other Canadian writers of distinction.”

 Grace Irwin Prize Details

 The Grace Irwin Prize is Canada’s largest literary award for writers who are Christian.
-It will celebrate the best book published in 2016 by a Canadian author who writes from a Christian worldview.
+It will celebrate the best book published in the associated year by a Canadian author who writes from a Christian worldview.
 Each year, all shortlisted books entered in The Word Awards are automatically considered for the $5000 Grace Irwin Prize.

 During this secondary stage of competition, independent judges will determine the winner of the Grace Irwin Prize.
 The $5,000 prize will be presented to the author of what judges deem is the year’s most outstanding book at The Word Awards Gala.
 All judges’ decisions are final.

 Contest organizers envision that the cash prize will assist writers to take a sabbatical for writing or research; expand their public platform; hone public speaking and media skills; attend writers’ conferences or courses; obtain professional editing of manuscripts in progress; purchase upgraded computer equipment; or other projects.